alexanderushe/AirBnB_clone/web_static/W3C-Validator/README.md

-# W3C validator for Holberton School
+# W3C validator Alx school

 For HTML and CSS files.